-According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Ned Paul and Ray Jarvis), and the Board of Selectmen.
-In addition, the Rye CIP Committee 2014-2019 includes a member of the Rye School Board (Jeanne Moynahan) and a member at large (Mae Bradshaw).
+According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Randy Crapo), and the Board of Selectmen (no current representative).
+In addition, the Rye CIP Committee 2015-2020 includes a member of the Rye School Board (Jeanne Moynahan) and members at large (Mae Bradshaw, Ned Paul and Russ Bookholz).
 The representatives from each participating board are chosen by those boards each year.
 Citizens interested in becoming a member of the CIP Committee should notify the Selectmen's Office.

 The CIP Committee generally meets in the Court Room at the Town Hall and sometimes at the Rye Public Library, depending upon scheduling.
-Meetings typically start in May, and continue for about four months, or until all town departments have presented to the Committee, and the CIP recommendations have been formulated.
+Meetings typically start in May twice a month and continue for seven months, or until all town departments have presented to the Committee, and the CIP recommendations have been formulated.
 The meetings are open to the public.
-The current chair is Ray Jarvis at (603) 436-2137 or rkjarvis@myfairpoint.net
+The current chair is Ned Paul.